patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/lists-and-tables/lists-and-tables.md

 * **[Grid](/documentation/react/layouts/grid):** When you want to display content in a responsive grid.
 * **[Level](/documentation/react/layouts/level):** When you want to justify content evenly over the width of the row.
 * **[Split](/documentation/react/layouts/split):** When you want to distribute content evenly with a main content area in the center.
+* **[Flex layout](/documentation/react/layouts/flex#component-title):** When you want a custom layout and more control over the alignment and spacing provided in the other layouts.

 ### Data list capabilities
 Every [compact or basic data list](#when-to-use-compact-vs-basic-spacing) can be extended with these functionalities.